EQUITIESLAB

 • Use our custom search to find the right data series

 You can also use Quandl data the same way.
-Fair warning though: most of the good feeds from Quandl now require extra fees.
+(Fair warning: most of the good feeds from Quandl now require extra fees.)

 Leverage Data With Confidence

-QCOR “pioneered” the process of buying up cheap generic drugs (Acthar as an example) that people depended on, ensuring no one else could produce them, and hiking the price beyond all reason.
+QCOR pioneered the process of buying up cheap generic drugs (Acthar for example) that people depended on, ensuring no one else could produce them, and hiking the price beyond all reason.
 Now that QCOR is a part of Mallinckrodt, this chart is hard to find, though you can find the FTC settlement.

 Perhaps appropriately, Mallinckrodt is now emerging from Chapter 11 bankruptcy, because of its behavior in the Opioid crisis, making this chart even more challenging to find.